 4. No less than three-tenths percent (0.3%) in each calendar year beginning in 2021.

-(E) If compliance with renewable mandates required by law such the above RES portfolio requirements would cause the retail rates of an electric utility to increase on average in excess of one percent (1%) as calculated per section (5) of this rule, then compliance with those mandates shall be limited so that the cost of them would not cause retail rates of the electric utility to increase on average one percent (1%) as calculated per section (5) of this rule.
+(E) If compliance with the above RES portfolio requirements would cause the retail rates of an electric utility to increase on average in excess of one percent (1%) as calculated per section (5) of this rule, the requirements shall be limited to providing renewable energy in amounts that would not cause the retail rates of the electric utility to increase on average in excess of one percent (1%) as calculated per section (5) of this rule.

-(F) If an electric utility is not required to meet the RES portfolio requirements of subsection (C) of this section in a calendar year, because doing so would cause retail rates to increase on average in excess of one percent (1%) as calculated per section (5) of this rule, then the RES portfolio requirement for solar energy specified in subsection (2)(D) shall be two percent (2%) of the cost of the renewable energy resources that can be acquired subject to the one percent (1%) average retail rates limit as calculated per section (5) of this rule.
+(F) If an electric utility is not required to meet the RES portfolio requirements of subsection (2)(C) of this section in a calendar year, because doing so would cause the retail rates of the electric utility to increase on average in excess of one percent (1%) as calculated per section (5) of this rule, then the RES portfolio requirement for solar energy specified in subsection (2)(D) shall be two percent (2%) of the renewable energy that can be acquired subject to the one percent (1%) average retail rates limit as calculated per section (5) of this rule.

 (G) If an electric utility intends to accept proposals for renewable energy resources to be owned by the electric utility or an affiliate of the electric utility, it shall comply with the necessary requirements of 4 CSR 240-20.015, Affiliate Transactions.